 Brushed DC Motor

-A brushed DC motor is one of the simplest types of motors.
-It consists of a few main components which in conjunction with a DC power supply create a rotating motor.
+A brushed DC motor consists of a few main components which in conjunction with a DC power supply create a rotating motor.
 The armature, commutator, brushes, and field magnet configuration can be seen in Figure 1 below.

 Brushless DC Motor Controller